-- 2. I recommend that the SMT: - (i) approve the updates to the attached interim website accessibility statement. - (ii) agree the key document recommendations (see the record management section below). - (iii) agree the recommendations set out in the publication section of this report.
+- 2. I recommend that the SMT: - (i) approve the updates to the website accessibility statement. - (ii) agree future actions - (iii) agree the key document recommendations (see the record management section below). - (iv) agree the recommendations set out in the publication section of this report.